-Element 5.1: School-Wide Practices to Promote Learning
+Domain 5: School-Wide Practices to Promote Learning

-School psychologists have knowledge of school and systems structure, organization, and theory; general and special education; technology resources; and evidence-based school practices that promote academic outcomes, learning, social development, and mental health.
-School psychologists, in collaboration with others, demonstrate skills to develop and implement practices and strategies to create and maintain effective and supportive learning environments for children and others.
+School psychologists understand systems structures, organization, and theory; general and special education programming; implementation science; and evidence-based, school-wide practices that promote learning, positive behavior, and mental health.
+School psychologists, in collaboration with others, develop and implement practices and strategies to create and maintain safe, effective, and supportive learning environments for students and school staff.

-- Attending a board of education meeting

-- Attending building meetings

-- Attending district meetings

-- Attending support team meetings

-- Attending team meetings

-- Attending the meeting of all new school employees at the beginning of the year

-- Developing a database of community resources

-- Developing a resource directory for parents - Developing an e-source portfolio for parents - Developing an newsletter article - Interviewing administrators of curriculum, special education, business, technology, etc. - Interviewing an administrator and/or staff member - Observing in various types of programs and classes - Participating in grant writing - Participating in the school achievement plan - Reading selected materials regarding public school organization an innovative trends in education
+- Attending a board of education meeting - Attending building meetings - Attending district meetings - Attending support team meetings - Attending team meetings - Attending the meeting of all new school employees at the beginning of the year - Developing a database of community resources - Developing a resource directory for parents - Developing an e-source portfolio for parents - Developing an newsletter article - Interviewing administrators of curriculum, special education, business, technology, etc. - Interviewing an administrator and/or staff member - Observing in various types of programs and classes - Participating in grant writing - Participating in the school achievement plan - Reading selected materials regarding public school organization an innovative trends in education